 Method and Approach Task Considerations Review A literature review of relevant reports and studies occurred.
-Coffs Harbour Bush Fire Prone Land Map; Structure Plan for North Boambee Valley; Mid North Coast Bushfire Risk Management Plan.
-Desk top analysis sk top analysisReview and analysis of all available mapping layers in GIS relevant to bushfire hazard.GIS layers include: aerial and satel vegetation mapping; topographical contours).
-Site inspection One bushfire site inspection occurred in July 2012.
+Wollondilly Bush Fire Prone Land Map; Wollondilly Bushfire Risk Management Plan.
+Desk top analysis Review and analysis of all available mapping layers in GIS relevant to bushfire hazard.
+GIS layers include: aerial and satellite imagery; vegetation mapping; topographical data (e.g. contours).
+Site inspection Two site inspections occurred on 7 th and 21 st November 2012.
 The inspection ground-truthed the results of the desk-top analysis, particularly in regards to vegetation classification and slopes that influence the overall bushfire hazard and APZ calculations.
-The inspection took place with the consulting ecologist (ELA) so that discussions could take place on the likely retention and enhancement of remnants for the protection and maintenance of biodiversity (e.g. Koala habitat and movement) and the impact on bushfire protection measures.
 Ecological consultation Consultation with ecologist to enable integrated design Workshop sessions occurred with the consulting ecologist to refine the bushfire protection measures.
 The biodiversity constraints were first presented on which to base the required APZs (i.e. the vegetation to be retained due to conservation values forms the bushfire hazard to be assessed and the overall development footprint).
 Assessment Determine all relevant bushfire protection measures.
 Assessment in accordance with PBP methodology, Direction 4.4 of EP&A Act and RFS requirements.
 Reporting Preparation of bushfire assessment.
 Carry out all necessary reporting required for rezoning and Planning Proposals for urban development of bushfire prone land.